 What I am going to do here is question the traditional typological interpretation.
 Not fully rejecting it, just considering another possibility.

 Traditionally, The Beloved is Jesus/Yahuah and Shulamith is The Church and/or Israel.
 Even others before me who separated Solomon from The Beloved see it that way.
-Those making Solomon a villain of the narrative say he's a type of The Antichrist, while my suggestion could fit making him the Father of the Bride role, which is Laban's in Genesis 24, and I often see as ultimately representing Adam.
+Those making Solomon a villain of the narrative say he's a type of The Antichrist, while my suggestion could fit making him the Father of the Bride role, which Laban functions as in Genesis 24, and I often see as ultimately representing Adam.

 While the majority of the time Jesus is Masculine and The Church is Feminine.
 I have shown that The Church is the Man-Child of Revelation 12.
 And noted how The Desire of Nations of Haggai is a feminine noun.
 And Yeshua used as a word for Salvation is often in it's feminine form, Yeshuah.
-And the Shekinah is also grammatically Feminine.
 Chuck Missler thinks the Wisdom of Proverbs is Jesus even though that's consistently Feminine, in both pronouns and the grammar of the Hebrew words translated Wisdom.
 So The Holy Spirit does mix things up in terms of the gender representation sometimes.

 The word Beloved is used a lot in the New Testament of The Church, and of presumably Jerusalem in Revelation 20:9.
 Thrice Daniel is called Beloved.
 Deuteronomy 33 uses Beloved this way talking about Benjamin.
 Jeremiah also used it of Jerusalem.